How-to: Capture Lob Webhooks automatically in Google Sheets

 Select your Drive, Spreadsheet, and Worksheet for the CSV file you uploaded earlier.
 You will notice that the elements in the spreadsheet's header row will now appear as separate fields below.

-Click and select the field from the Webhook response that you want to map to the corresponding column in the spreadsheet.
+Click this and select the field from the Webhook response that you want to map to the corresponding column in the spreadsheet.

 After you have completed mapping all of the Webhook response fields to their respective column headers, click TEST & CONTINUE.